emilhe/dash-leaflet-docs/tutorials/func_props.md

 ##### Dash leaflet functions

 For some function properties, Dash Leaflet contains a selection of functions that address some of the most common use cases.
 If one of these functions fit your needs, simply import the function and use it like any other function.
 For the `GeoJSON` component, these functions reside in the `geojson` module.
-An an example, here is a full app code for a scatter plot,
+As an example, here is a full app code for a scatter plot,

 	import random
 	import dash